ABOUT THE SCHOOL

 Lectures: Participants will take part in 26 hours of lectures and 14 hours of seminars and panel discussions.

 Certificate and Evaluation: At the end of the Summer School each participant will be invited to reflect on a selected topic.
 Participants will also have the opportunity to write a final paper with the assistance of a supervisor, to be delivered by 15th December 2018.
 The Scientific committee approves the topics and the supervisors evaluate the papers.
-A certificate of attendance carrying 2 ECTS will be provided to all participants who fulfil the basic requirements of the Summer School.
+A certificate of attendance carrying 2 ECTS will be provided to all participants who fulfill the basic requirements of the Summer School.
 Additional 2 ECTS will be awarded following the paper evaluation.

 Most lectures and seminars will be hosted by the Department of Sociology and Social Research of the University of Milano-Bicocca.
 One day of the School will be organized by the University of Milano.